-How are Disputes for ACH payments handled?
+How are disputes for ACH and SEPA payments handled?

-In order to dispute an ACH payment, your customer must inform their bank in writing, unlike credit and debit payments, where your customer can dispute a charge simply by clicking a button in their online account.
+In order to dispute an ACH or SEPA payment, your customer must inform their bank in writing, unlike credit and debit payments, where your customer can dispute a charge simply by clicking a button in their online account.

 Can I speed up the dispute process?

-If your participant has agreed to withdraw the dispute, you can ask them to provide an official "Dispute Withdraw Letter" that we can submit to our payment provider.
+If your participant has agreed to withdraw the dispute, you can ask them to provide an official "Dispute Withdrawal Letter" that we can submit to our payment provider.
 However, there is no guarantee that this step will speed up the process.

 I have lost a dispute - what can I do now?

 Disputes are decided by the cardholder’s bank or credit card company.
 Unfortunately, once a dispute is lost the outcome is final and the payment cannot be recovered.

 What are the fees if you "lose" the dispute?